ConstraintLayout/constraintlayout.github.io/layouts/percentlayout.md

 `PercentLayout`is generally used in responsive designs to size child views to a percentage of the parent layout's size.

-#### Percent width / height in the editor
+#### Percent width/height in the editor

 The first use-case of `PercentLayout` that we'll cover is specifying the width or height of a child view as a percentage of the parent.
 This is done using the `app:layout_widthPercent` and `app:layout_heightPercent` attributes (note the use of the `app` namespace here because `PercentLayout` is provided in a support library).
 To achive this we create a [guideline](../basics/guidelines.html) which corresponds to the percentage of the parent.
-For example, to achieve `app:layout_widthPercent="25%` we first create a guideline at 25% of the width of the parent:
+For example, to achieve `app:layout_widthPercent="25%"` we first create a guideline at 25% of the width of the parent:

 ![Percent Width Guideline](../assets/images/layouts/percent_guideline.png)